 Residents are strongly encouraged to submit these chapters for publication.
 Resident are encourage to write up case reports and present them at anesthesia meetings and submit for publication.

-A Departmental Performance Improvement (PI) Meeting is held once a month to discuss issues on quality care, implementation and/or modification of policies and procedures, patient safety, and performance improvement regarding the same.
+A Departmental Performance Improvement (PI) Meetings is held weekly on Wednesdays to discuss issues of quality care, implementation and/or modification of policies and procedures, patient safety, and performance improvement.
 A resident takes an active role in proceedings of the PI meeting to understand the issues regarding quality care and performance improvement.

 All resident are evaluated according the ACGME six core competencies:

 The goals and objectives for each required subspeciality has been rewritten such that these core competencies have be addressed.
-Please pick up the goals and objectives as you rotate through the subspecialties.
+The goals and objectives for each subspecialty are available electronically on New-Innovations and residents are required to read and pick up the goals and objectives as they rotate through the subspecialties.

-Resident Evaluations are completed quarterly by the faculty for all the residents.
-These evaluations are calculated and summarized and the data is discussed at the Clinical Competence Committee.
+Resident Evaluations are completed electronically by all the faculty for all the residents, using New-Innovations.
+These evaluations are reviewed and summarized and the data is discussed at the Clinical Competence Committee, which is held three times a year.
 Following the Clinical Competence Committee, the preceptors are provided a copy of their assigned resident’s final evaluation report to meet and discuss with the resident.
-A signed copy of the final evaluation report is placed in the resident’s file.
+A signed copy of the final evaluation report is placed in each resident’s file.

 Chief Resident Selection